A Functional Medicine Approach To Treating Crohn’s Disease

 - Raw fruits

-This doesn’t mean you can’t enjoy a morning cappuccino or popcorn at the movies.
-I recommend reducing these foods as much as possible, especially in the first few months.
-Watch your symptoms.
-Once symptoms improve, you may be able to be more flexible with your Crohn’s diet.
+I recommend reducing these foods as much as possible, especially in the first few months, while you also work on improving your gut health.
+Keep an eye on your symptoms.
+Once symptoms improve, you may be able to be reintroduce certain foods and be more flexible with your Crohn’s diet and your dietary patterns.

 An elimination diet can help you get to the bottom of your food triggers and intolerances.
-In this diet, you remove foods from your dietary patterns that you suspect cause your gut issues, then reintroduce them one by one to monitor your reactions.
+In this diet, you remove several potentially triggering foods from your diet, then reintroduce them one by one to monitor your reactions.
 A food diary can help you keep track.

 Some people with Crohn’s also have lactose intolerance, for example.
-(1) While a serving of probiotic-rich yogurt can be great for settling inflammation in the gut, it won’t do you any good if you’re sensitive to dairy.
+(1) While a serving of probiotic-rich yogurt can be great for settling inflammation in the gut for some people, it won’t do you any good if you’re sensitive to dairy.

 For any gut health concerns, following an anti-inflammatory diet is always recommended.
-This diet emphasizes whole, unprocessed foods that are rich in nutrients like omega-3 fatty acids, antioxidants, and probiotics, which promote gut health and support a balanced gut microbiome.
+This way of eating emphasizes whole, unprocessed foods that are rich in nutrients like omega-3 fatty acids, antioxidants, and probiotics, which promote gut health and support a balanced gut microbiome.

 There are lots of delicious foods that can benefit your gut health and reduce inflammation when you’re managing Crohn’s: